giorgosbaknis/LteSchedulingEval/README.md

 The 5g toolbox and Communications Toolbox Wireless Network Simulation Library and Communications Toolbox were used to implement the network.

 - **Base node configuration**
-  - Position          [0 0 30]
+  - Position:          [0 0 30]
-  - DuplexMode        FDD
+  - DuplexMode:        FDD
-  - CarrierFrequency  2.6e9
+  - CarrierFrequency:  2.6e9
-  - ChannelBandwidth  30e6
+  - ChannelBandwidth:  30e6
-  - SubcarrierSpacing 15e3
+  - SubcarrierSpacing: 15e3
-  - ReceiveGain       11
+  - ReceiveGain:       11

 - **User Equipment configuration**
-  - Name         Dynamic value based on index in array
+  - Name:         Dynamic value based on index in array
-  - Position     Dynamic value based on index in array
+  - Position:     Dynamic value based on index in array
-  - ReceiveGain  11
+  - ReceiveGain:  11

 - **Scheduler configuration**
-  - Base node              Configured Base Node
+  - Base node:              Configured Base Node
-  - ResourceAllocationType 0
+  - ResourceAllocationType: 0

 - **Application traffic patters: A traffic pattern is assigned to each UE based on its index in the array.**
   - Even index: VOIP traffic pattern